• Home

 ⭐⭐⭐⭐⭐ Massive app marketplace with thousands of sales, marketing, fulfillment, store management, and accounting integrations; integrates with Zapier

-⭐⭐⭐ Integrates with a handful of platforms and offers a short list of extensions, but nowhere near as robust as Shopify's offerings; allows custom-coded integrations
+⭐⭐⭐⭐ Integrates with a handful of platforms and offers a short list of extensions, but nowhere near as robust as Shopify's offerings; allows custom-coded integrations; integrates with Zapier

 Squarespace is more visually advanced and offers greater design options

-I found that the process to add products was almost identical for both platforms, but Squarespace's product displays are leaps and bounds prettier than Shopify's.
+But I'd argue that Squarespace still has a better interface with a more attractive site design.
+I found that the process to add products was almost identical for both platforms, but Squarespace's interface is much more responsive (and prettier) than Shopify's.
 You can set up beautifully detailed pages for each product, add zoom or lightbox functions for photo clicks, and even upload 360° turntable images for users to rotate.

 Screenshot of one example of Squarespace's product page layouts